 Designers, developers, managers, senior leaders (directors, VP, CLO, executive, etc.)

 Author-it Software Corporation

-Matt Armstrong, director of Author-it Software Corporation, has been working with organizations in the US, Asia, and Europe for almost two decades, helping them streamline content development practices to support operational improvements, revenue growth, and customer satisfaction.
+Matt Armstrong has been working with organizations in the USA, Asia, and Europe for almost two decades, helping them streamline content development practices to support operational improvements, revenue growth, and customer satisfaction.
 This includes projects for operations and support material, training content, technical communications, and sales enablement applications.
-Matt’s current focus is using technology to rapidly innovate from existing content assets.
-Matt has successfully designed large multi- national projects with complex implementation, custom development (including vendor selection), change management, and target attainment.
-Matt has led business development activities that identified and entered new market categories, enabling organizations to grow revenue by 100+ percent.
+Matt's current focus is using technology to rapidly innovate from existing content assets.
+Matt has successfully designed large multi-national projects with complex implementation, custom development (including vendor selection), change management, and target attainment.
+Matt has led business development activities that identified and entered new market categories, enabling organizations to grow revenue by more than 100%.